lzxm160/iotex-core-rosetta-gateway/README.md

-`make test` will automatically download the [Iotex node][0] and [rosetta-cli][2], set up a test Oasis network, make some sample transactions, then run the gateway and validate it using `rosetta-cli`.
+`make test` will automatically download the [Iotex node][0] and [rosetta-cli][2], set up a test IoTex network, make some sample transactions, then run the gateway and validate it using `rosetta-cli`.

 [0]: https://github.com/iotexproject/iotex-core